 This is known as Depersonalization Disorder and when left untreated, can persist for days, weeks, months, and as it did for me, years.

 The good news is that it only lasts that long when it’s not addressed properly, but when you do so you can recover from it completely.

-For now, if you’ve developed DP from LSD (or any other drug) -- the main thing to remember is that it’s NOT the drug that’s causing the feeling anymore.
+For now, if you’ve developed DPDR from LSD, Mushrooms (or weed, or any other drug) -- the main thing to remember is that it’s NOT the drug that’s causing the feeling anymore.